iwangjye/ibmtpm-sm/README.md

 # ibmtpm-sm
-forked from ibmtpm and add sm algorithm
+forked from ibmtpm1119 and add sm algorithm